If there is one thing Germany is known for, it must be Christmas Markets!

 Or Octoberfest.
 Or beer.
 Or sausages.
 Ok, but today, on this cold winter day, I want to transport you with me to the magical Christmas Markets and winter scenery of Hamburg.

 To be honest, I do not like cold.
 I usually try to avoid winter destinations.
-I moved to Barcelona, Spain from Warsaw, Poland for a reason 😉 But when an opportunity to visit Hamburg arose, I haven’t hesitated much but opt for the weekend in a winter wonderland!
+I moved to Barcelona, Spain from Warsaw, Poland for a reason 😉 But when an opportunity to visit Hamburg arose, I didn’t hesitate much but opt for the weekend in a winter wonderland!

 Christmas markets in Hamburg

-Christmas Markets in Germany are deeply rooted in a tradition of this country.
+Christmas Markets in Hamburg (and Germany as a whole) are deeply rooted in tradition of this country.
 Every December Germany decorates its cities with charming markets where you can enjoy festive food and drinks and meet with your friends.

 Christmas Markets are obviously a must as the title of this blog post suggests.
 Nothing will make you feel the Christmas atmosphere better than drinking mulled wine, eating festive food while listening to carols and watching snowflakes falling from the sky.